vpugh/Gatsby-Personal-Site/src/pages/work/pomodoro-timer.md

 I'd done the challenge and had succeeded, where to go from here.
 I decided to dive in and make a fully functional pomodoro timer, one that counts from 25 mins to a 5 min break and repeats this a few times.
 This version needed to tell you what stage you were in, alert you when the stage was over and visually look a bit slicker.

 <img src="../../images/gallery/pomodoro//pomodoro-scotchio.jpg" alt="Scotch Layout - taken from challenge">
-> My challenge complete timer, the messages changed depending what state it was in.
+<div class="quote">My challenge complete timer, the messages changed depending what state it was in.</div>

 ## MY POMODORO TIMER